1975 Tokyo WCT

-The 1975 Tokyo WCT, also known by its sponsored name Kawasaki Tennis Classic, was a men's tennis tournament played on carpet courts in Tokyo, Japan.
+The 1975 Tokyo WCT, also known by its sponsored name Kawasaki Tennis Classic, was a men's tennis tournament played on indoor carpet courts in Tokyo, Japan.
 The event was part of the Red Group of the 1975 World Championship Tennis circuit.
 It was the third and final edition of the tournament and was held from 14 April through 20 April 1975.
 Seventh-seeded Bob Lutz won the singles title.